anywhichway/jovial/README.md

 # JOVIAL
-Javascript Object Validation Interception Augmentation Library.
+JavaScript Object Validation Interception Augmentation Library.

-A light weight, easily extensible validation mechanism for Javascript objects that supports both batch and real-time per property validation.
+A light weight, easily extensible validation mechanism for JavaScript objects that supports both batch and real-time per property validation.

 You can see an intro to JOVIAL at http://anywhichway.github.io/.